Setup Project Deployment of an ASP.NET Web Forms Application

 If the application displays the following message, it requires a proper connection string in its configuration file, and access to its database.
 The Set Up the Database Connection lesson describes how to resolve this issue.

-You have the capability to uninstall your ASP.NET application via Programs and Features (Add or Remove Programs) Control Panel applet.
+You have the capability to uninstall your ASP.NET Web Forms application via Programs and Features (Add or Remove Programs) Control Panel applet.

 Now your application needs a connection to a database to run properly.
 Proceed to the Set Up the Database Connection lesson to learn how to do it.
 To familiarize yourself with alternative deployment methods, refer to one of the following lessons.